 About two weeks ago, I presented a paper to “a curious group of students” who wanted to know about the oil and gas industry.
 The presentation was made online, live via google hangout and a youtube channel.
 I think that the event went well, and so was my performance!
-(Hint: If you want to hire me for some consultation, please do not hesitate to do so).

 So, today I urged myself to write a little bit about the oil and gas industry.
 But before I write about it, I have to qualify myself by sharing with you my own personal experience in this sector.
 I do not want you to think that I am a poser who does not have enough experience to write about it.
 It is my effort to educate the public about this industry because I think that it is the most critical industry in the modern era.